dwitka/capstone100/README.md

 	1. run the environment
 		$ source env/Scripts/activate

+	2. install dependencies
+		$ pip install -r requirements.txt

-	2. renew jwts
+	3. renew jwts
 		-copy and paste this URL inside the Url bar, hit ENTER https://capstone100.us.auth0.com/authorize?audience=Cap100&response_type=token&client_id=6yRMwnrOJGPCvl3jnkGzW25LopesQaPa&redirect_uri=https://capstone100.herokuapp.com/movies

-		-login with any of these three emails:	john@assistant.com 	bob@director.com	david@executive.com with password:
+		-login to all of these emails:
+				john@assistant.com 	bob@director.com	david@executive.com

+		password same for all:

 		-retrieve jwt from URL after successful login

 		-paste the jwt into setup.sh into appropriate spot.

+		-delete history and cookies.

+		-do this for all three users.

-	3. run setup.sh
+	4. run setup.sh
 		This sets up the environment variables, including the three jwts you just inserted.
 		$ source setup.sh

-	4. data dump
+	5. data dump
 		LOG INTO POSTGRES
 		$ psql database username
 			OR